 Here it is in his own words:

-The Churning, Inner Leadership recommends all these things as ways to expand our ability to achieve what matters most to us by using change to become stronger and more valuable.
-We also recommend one thing that Benjamin Franklin doesn’t mention: a daily routine of meditation, exercise, and/or spending time in nature.
+The Churning, Inner Leadership recommends all these things as ways to expand our ability to achieve what matters most to us.
+We also recommend one other thing that Benjamin Franklin doesn’t mention: a daily routine of meditation, exercise, and/or spending time in nature.

-If we add this to the list then the daily schedule that enabled Benjamin Franklin to achieve so much of what mattered most to him becomes:
+If we add this to the list then the daily schedule that can enable us to achieve whatever matters most to us becomes:

 - Ten to 30 minutes of mediation and/or exercise